Lanrix-hub/Lanrix-hub/README.md

 ## 🚀 About Me

-- 🌍 I'm based in Russua, Ryazan
+- 🌍 I'm based in Russia, Ryazan
 - 👯 Open for work (remote / relocation)
 - ⚙️ Focus: backend architecture, APIs, infrastructure
 - 🤝 Open to collaborations